PentestAgent: Incorporating LLM Agents to Automated Penetration Testing: Evaluation

 The benchmark dataset should be easily accessible and include a diverse set of tasks with varying difficulty levels to evaluate the automated penetration testing framework.
 Accessibility is essential for a good benchmark; otherwise, it prevents the whole community from using it.
 The tasks in the benchmark should involve exploiting various vulnerabilities targeting different services and applications to mimic real-world penetration testing scenarios.
 More importantly, the tasks should have appropriate difficulty labels to reflect how well the system under test can handle tasks of different difficulty levels, helping researchers identify the strengths and weaknesses of the system.

 Several platforms can serve as the dataset of the benchmark, such as HackTheBox~\cite{hackthebox}, OWASP Benchmark~\cite{owasp_benchmark}, VulnHub~\cite{vulnhub}, and VulHub~\cite{vulhub}.
-However, HackTheBox lacks accessibility to the public, requiring a VIP subscription to access most of its test machines, which creates a burden for using the benchmark.
 OWASP Benchmark and VulnHub contain thousands of target testing environments, covering a wide range of real-world penetration testing scenarios.
 However, setting up these environments for testing requires significant human effort.
 Furthermore, they do not provide a difficulty level reference for their test cases, necessitating manual effort to determine the difficulty level for each test case.

-Finally, we chose VulHub as our benchmark dataset.
+Finally, we chose VulHub \XS{and HackTheBox} as our benchmark dataset.
 VulHub provides an open-source collection of over a hundred pre-built vulnerable Docker environments, which has been widely recognized and utilized in penetration testing practices.
 The container-based platform supports infrastructure as code (IaC), making it easy to set up the testing environments.
 Besides, Docker containers provide sufficient isolation for penetration testing.
 Moreover, most vulnerable environments in VulHub are constructed to reproduce a particular Common Vulnerabilities and Exposures (CVE)~\cite{cve}.
 Each vulnerable environment is associated with a CVE number, which allows us to use metrics associated with CVE numbers to learn about the properties of each vulnerable environment.
 Specifically, we learn about the difficulty of vulnerability exploits through the Common Vulnerability Scoring System (CVSS)\cite{cvss} and learn about how realistic the vulnerable environment is via the Exploit Prediction Scoring System (EPSS)\cite{epss}.
 We elaborate on how we construct the benchmark dataset in \S\ref{sebsec:exploit_difficulty} in the appendix.